SDK API Reference

 expiryYearString?YesTwo or four-digit expiry year

-The save variant of the InstrumentAPIResponse sealed class, returned when using lower-level instrument API calls.
+The Save variant of the InstrumentAPIResponse sealed class, returned when using lower-level instrument API calls.
 CardForm.tokenize() returns SaveInstrumentResponse directly rather than wrapping it.

 sealed class InstrumentAPIResponse {

-data class delete(val response: DeleteInstrumentResponse) : InstrumentAPIResponse()
+data class Delete(val response: DeleteInstrumentResponse) : InstrumentAPIResponse()

-data class update(val response: UpdateInstrumentResponse) : InstrumentAPIResponse()
+data class Update(val response: UpdateInstrumentResponse) : InstrumentAPIResponse()

-data class save(val response: SaveInstrumentResponse) : InstrumentAPIResponse()
+data class Save(val response: SaveInstrumentResponse) : InstrumentAPIResponse()

 }